ray-di/Ray.TestDouble/README.md

 }
 ```

-Or manuaally bind with matcher in module.
+Or bind manually using a matcher in the module.

 ```php
 $this->bindInterceptor(